Dutch public broadcasting system: International

-NPO Start (Plus)
+NPO Start/NPO Plus

 NPO Start is an online video on demand service accessible through the NPO Start website and through the apps for Android, iOS and Smart TV.
 NPO Start is free of charge and offers a variety of programmes shown on NPO 1, NPO 2 and NPO 3 the past 7 days.
 There is a subscription premium service as well that is called NPO Plus.
 This service allows viewers to watch shows and TV series that were broadcast more than 7 days ago.
 There are also no commercial breaks.

 NPO Start launched on 4 July 2017.
 It replaced Uitzending Gemist launched in 2003.

 Regional broadcasters

 In addition to the national system, each Dutch province also had a broadcasting corporation supplying its own programming to its television and radio stations from 1989 to 2021.